Royal Anglian Regiment: Recent history

 On 9 October 2019, 100 men from C and D companies marched through Haverhill and received the freedom of the town.
 The battalion was led by their commanding officer Lieutenant Colonel Phillip Moxey MBE.
 In 2020 during the 2019–20 coronavirus pandemic, members of the regiment helped assist the NHS for testing of COVID-19 patients, and provided checkpoints throughout London in collaboration with the Grenadier Guards.
 1 Royal Anglian also helped build NHS Nightingale London, a temporary critical care hospital.

 Regimental museum

-The Royal Anglian Regiment Museum is based at Duxford in Cambridgeshire.
+The Royal Anglian Regiment Museum is based at the Imperial War Museum Duxford in Cambridgeshire.

 Regimental ethos

 The regimental ethos is as follows:

 Structure

 In 1995, each battalion renamed its companies in order to perpetuate its lineage from the old county regiments.
 The current structure is as follows: